Liverpool's super-subs: Jota & Shaqiri prove Klopp now has game-changers in reserve | Goal.com

 The return of Thiago Alcantara in midfield would surely help, mind.
 Liverpool had more than enough of the ball here – Jordan Henderson alone completed 133 passes – but needed someone to quicken the tempo.
 Until Shaqiri, they had nobody.

 Those, though, are issues for another day.
-For today, the Reds can reflect on three more points that put them back on top of the Premier League table.
+For today, the Reds can reflect on three more points.

+What was it Bill Shankly once said when asked about his side's 'problems'?

+"Ay, here we are with problems at the top of the league."

 And all thanks to their super-subs.